Up-to-date information is available through the State of Michigan

 Today, the history and commitment to fire protection remains strong in our community.
 We are still served by residents who care deeply about the safety and protection of our residents, guests, and their property.
 The Rochester Hills Fire Department still works closely with the Rochester Fire Department and our surrounding communities sharing equipment, training, and ideas to ensure that our firefighters and residents are kept safe and secure.

 This history is extensively taken from The Rochester Fire Department, A Centennial History, 1895-1995 written by William A. Cahill.
-This book is available for purchase at the Rochester Hills Museum at Van Hoosen Farm.
+Available for purchase at the Rochester Hills Museum.

 Special thanks to Pete Zell, former Avon Township and Rochester Hills Firefighter now proudly serving as a Firefighter in Florida, for his memories and documentation of the Avon Township and Rochester Hills Fire Departments.